What is Event Management?

 Gone are the days of a simple house party.
-To keep with changing times, birthdays have gone larger than life.
-An event manager hires kid-friendly venues, bouncing castles with great food and drink and entertainment like puppet or magic shows to keep kids engrossed… Incorporating a theme like ‘Frozen’ or ‘Peppa the Pig’ into everything from invitations to cutlery to decorations and give away gifts…
+To keep up with changing times, birthdays have gone larger than life.
+An event manager hires kid-friendly venues, bouncing castles with great food and drink and entertainment like puppet or magic shows to keep kids engrossed… Incorporating a theme like ‘Frozen’ or ‘Peppa the Pig’ into everything from invitations to cutlery to decorations and giving away gifts…

 From the engagement, haldi ceremony, mehendi function to the sangeet and the wedding.
 Indian weddings entail various ceremonies and rituals.
 The event manager has many things to plan and execute due to various ceremonies.

-From creating the most romantic day for the couple to organising the biggest party ever.
+From creating the most romantic day for the couple to organizing the biggest party ever.
 Anniversaries play an important part in people’s lives.
 What better way to spend that important day by engaging an event manager to create a perfect day for you!

 Be it school or college reunions… An event manager will make sure to create a fun-filled day.
-From finding the perfect venue, to organising fun games, entertainment, caterers and making sure to capture every precious moment with a photographer…
+From finding the perfect venue, to organizing fun games, entertainment, caterers and making sure to capture every precious moment with a photographer…

 3. Entertainment, Arts and Cultural Events